Level 9 Computing

 Level 9's first release was an extension to Nascom BASIC called Extension Basic.
 The first game, also for the Nascom, was called Fantasy and was similar to Valhalla, but with no graphics.
 Other products from that era were Missile Defence, Bomber and Space Invasion — all for the Nascom.
 The tapes were duplicated and sent out by mail order by the brothers based on orders generated by the classified advertisements they ran in the Computing Today magazine.
 They were originally based in High Wycombe, Bucks before moving to the West Country.

 A-code

-Level 9 devised their own interpretation language, A-code, around 1979.
+Level 9 devised their own interpreted language, A-code, around 1979.
 It was very memory efficient, mainly due to the advanced text compression routines which could compress texts to about 50%.
 The game data, which was identical for all platforms, was incorporated into the executable file for specific machines, together with the interpreter part.
 A-code underwent a few revisions: there are three distinct versions in all, plus several extensions which form new A-code versions of their own.

 (Level 9 A-code should not be confused with the A-code language developed by Dave Platt in 1979 for the purpose of writing the highly popular 550 points extension of the original Adventure game.)